-Luba GRIGOROVITCH (Kororoit) (15:12): Acting Speaker De Martino, it is wonderful to see you in the chair today during International Women's Week, and I love the purple as well.
-It is my pleasure to make a contribution to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Amendment Bill 2025.
+Luba GRIGOROVITCH (Kororoit) (15:12): It is my pleasure to make a contribution to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Amendment Bill 2025.
 I do so because Labor knows that our health system is built on the skill, the dedication and the compassion of Victoria's nurses and midwives, and we all salute them.
 We know that this was particularly true during the pandemic, where our nurses and midwives worked incredibly hard to keep Victorians safe while responding to unprecedented demands on our health system.
 I have got to say, on listening to the contributions from those opposite, I am really pleased to hear that they will not be opposing this bill today.